KBakow97/Recruitment-Kacper-Bakowski/README.md

 In this project I've create options that allows user to make a reservation for a tennis court.

 The program prompt user what to do:
--Make a reservation
+* Make a reservation
--Cancel a reservation
+* Cancel a reservation
--Print schedule
+* Print schedule
--Save schedule to a file
+* Save schedule to a file
--Exit
+* Exit

 I didn't use any additional libraries other than those implemented directly in python, like :
 -datetime